okadi/sticker-tracker/README.md

 ### Configuration

-Rename `config-example.json` to `config.json`
-Fill out with bot's token and user ID
+Rename `config-example.json` to `config.json` and fill out with bot's token and user ID

 ### Running